-Bill Sullivan will be president and CEO of Agilent.
+Bill Sullivan is president and CEO of Agilent.
 Ron Nersesian has assumed those roles for Keysight.
-The separation is expected to take place through a tax-free spinoff of Keysight to Agilent shareholders and is targeted to be completed in early November 2014.
+Keysight began operating as a wholly owned subsidiary of Agilent on Aug.
+1, 2014.
+The final separation is expected to take place through a tax-free spinoff of Keysight to Agilent shareholders and is targeted to be completed in early November 2014.

 Agilent Fast Facts

 Net Revenue FY 13